aziddy/ArchInstall-and-VFIO-InitRamFS-QEMU-Setup-Helper/backup_clean_fix_scripts/README.md

 - **fix-grub-quotes.sh**: When GRUB_CMDLINE_LINUX_DEFAULT is missing closing quotation mark
 - **fix-grub-vfio.sh**: When you need to completely reset and fix GRUB VFIO configuration
 - **fix-vfio-simple.sh**: When you need a quick VFIO fix with known device IDs
-- **fix-ntfs-tools.sh**: When mkfs.ntfs command is not found during partitioning
+- **fix-ntfs-tools.sh**: When mkfs.ntfs or mkfs.fat commands are not found during partitioning
 - **clean-grub-vfio.sh**: When you want to remove all VFIO parameters and start fresh
 - **test-grub-regex.sh**: When you want to verify regex patterns work correctly